-'Germany bow out as a fallen giant of world football'
+'Germany bow out as fallen giant of world football'

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

 "Football is a simple game.
-Twenty-two men chase a ball for 90 minutes and, at the end, the Germans always win."
+Twenty-two men chase a ball for 90 minutes and at the end, the Germans always win."

 It seems an age since former England striker Gary Lineker coined this memorable phrase - yet it reflects a reality that feels even further away following Germany's latest World Cup embarrassment in Qatar.